 Article Translations: (Spanish)

-The first symptoms can appear from a few days to more than a year after the bite occurs.
+The first symptoms of rabies can appear from a few days to more than a year after the bite happens.

 - excessive movements or agitation

 - confusion, bizarre or strange thoughts, or hallucinations

 - muscle spasms and unusual postures

 - seizures (convulsions)